WesleyT4N/quick-open/README.md

 # quick-open

-Open anything from the terminal
+A bookmark manager for your terminal.
+Quickly open anything from browser URLs, applications to files/terminal tabs